esper-io/console_docs/docs/README.md

 ---
 # Introduction

 Welcome to the Esper Console.
 The Console is your single stop for onboarding, managing, and maintaining a fleet of devices.
-Here Android™ developers can build, test, deploy, diagnose, and manage their applications seamlessly and securely to Android-based dedicated devices.
-Through the Esper Console, you can access all the features and capabilities you need to orchestrate and manage dedicated device fleets effectively.
-You can provision your devices through the Seamless Enrollment and Bulk Enrollment (afw#, QR Code, NFC-based, IMEI/Serial number) options provided by Esper.
-Once the devices are enrolled, you can take advantage of different features like Remote View and Remote Control, Device Monitoring, Device Groups, Device Graphs, Device Security State Assessment, Unlimited Private Application Storage, Unlimited Application Versions, Android Enterprise (AKA Android for Work), Application Install Scheduler, Application Management, Enforce compliance policies, Firmware-over-the-air (FOTA) Android OS Updates.
+Here Android™ developers can build, test, deploy, and diagnose their applications while the IT operators can seamlessly manage and securely deploy the applications to an Android-based dedicated device fleet.
+Once you provision your devices through the available onboarding methods — seamless provisioning, Android for Work, 6- tap QR Code, and the device provisioner—  you can take advantage of the variety of features provided by Esper.

 # Learn More
 Navigate directly to the section you want to explore.